The Canada-U.S. Relationship

 Canada and the United State have enjoyed a long and enduring relationship.
 This partnership on a broad range of issues, as well as commercial and interpersonal connections, has strengthened these ties throughout the years.
 Canada also enjoys friendly relations with Mexico, although both geographic and linguistic barriers have prevented their relationship from blossoming into one with comparable intensity that Canada shares with its biggest and closest neighbor.

-This graph shows the substantial relationship growth between Canada and the United States and how heavily the countries rely on each other for merchandise.
+The graph below shows the substantial Foreign Direct Investment relationship between Canada and the United States and how heavily the countries rely on each other.

-This graph shows the significant partnership between Canada and the United State and the value both countries see in investing in businesses across the border.
+This chart shows the significant partnership between Canada and the United State and the value both countries see in investing in businesses across borders.

 Sources: Office of the United States Trade Representative